-The International Pole & Line Foundation (IPNLF) is an international non-profit working to develop and demonstrate the value of one-by-one tuna fisheries.
-We work across science, policy and the seafood sector to improve the wellbeing of coastal communities that are committed to environmentally and socially responsible tuna fishing methods, such as pole-and-line, troll, and handline.
-The Western and Central Pacific has strong historical linkages to such fisheries, and many continue to play important roles in Indonesia, Japan, New Zealand, the Solomon Islands, Tahiti, the Philippines and Vietnam, among others.
+The International Pole & Line Foundation (IPNLF) is an international non-profit working across science, policy and the seafood sector to improve the wellbeing of coastal communities committed to environmentally and socially responsible one-by-one fishing methods.
+The Western and Central Pacific has strong historical linkages to such fisheries, and many continue to play important roles in Indonesia, Japan, New Zealand, the Solomon Islands, French Polynesia, the Philippines and Vietnam, among others.